-- Develop a relationship that places each boy at the centre of their learning with an emphasis on positive working alliances and high educational expectations Be seen to enjoy relating to pupils - Check in Monday Reg, Catch up Wednesday Reg, Check Out Friday 9:00-9:15am and email any concerns to HOY - To teach interpersonal skills by promoting positive, supportive relationships within the form - Value the voice of boys initiate conversations and greetings - · Set appropriate standards of speech and manner
+- Develop a relationship that places each boy at the centre of their learning with an emphasis on positive working alliances and high educational expectations Be seen to enjoy relating to pupils - Check in Monday Reg, Catch up Wednesday Reg, Check Out Friday - To teach interpersonal skills by promoting positive, supportive relationships within the form - Value the voice of boys initiate conversations and greetings - Set appropriate standards of speech and manner - Engage meaningfully with boys A positive relationship is key and central to our school's ethos Take the initiative Greet to be greeted Speak to be spoken to

-- Engage meaningfully with boys A positive relationship is key and central to our school's ethos - Take the initiative - Greet to be greeted - Speak to be spoken to - To keep a record and monitor attendance and to be aware of lateness and absence.
-(Record on SIMS) and amend as appropriate pass on concerns to AHOY - Chase up absence notes as per Attendance Policy - Check uniform and record any incorrect uniform in the spreadsheet link in the pastoral bulletin - Adopt an approach that acknowledges the strengths that exist within each boy as opposed to focusing on deficits Award achievement credits for attendance for their Form Class based on the monthly attendance reports.
+- To keep a record and monitor attendance and to be aware of lateness and absence.
+(Record on SIMS) and amend as appropriate - Chase up absence notes as per Attendance Policy - Adopt an approach that acknowledges the strengths that exist within each boy as opposed to focusing on deficits Award achievement credits for attendance for their Form Class based on the monthly attendance reports.
 (Record on SIMS during monthly extended registration) - Award achievement credits for whole school contribution for their Form Class.
 (Record on SIMS during monthly extended registration) - Award achievement credits for good punctuality and being prepared for class (in Form Class on time at least 4 days per week with a pen/pencil/ruler etc.) for their Form Class.
-(Record on SIMS weekly during Friday registration) - To maintain positive communications between home and school - Ensure pupils are in the correct uniform each day. - No PE kits unless there is a completed exemption form and accompanying paperwork.
-If a pupil requires an exemption form they should see their HOY - Displays an attitude of acceptance and affirmation, communicating to boys that they are inherently valuable and worthwhile as unique individuals - provide guidance and assistance to individual pupils as necessary - To monitor and sign pupil diaries weekly - To support and fully implement the school's Promoting Positive Behaviour Policy - Inform pupils during registration of anything that will affect them from of the week ahead from the weekly sheet and daily from the daily sheet - · Read the weekly sheet and prepare and inform anything that effects your form class - Time out pupils report to Form Teacher.
+(Record on SIMS weekly during Friday registration) - To maintain positive communications between home and school - To ensure all pupils are wearing correct uniform, check PE and non-PE days and chase up - Displays an attitude of acceptance and affirmation, communicating to boys that they are inherently valuable and worthwhile as unique individuals provide guidance and assistance to individual pupils as necessary - To monitor and sign pupil diaries weekly - To support and fully implement the school's Promoting Positive Behaviour Policy - Inform pupils during registration of any thing that will affect them from of the week ahead from the weekly sheet and daily from the daily sheet - Time out pupils report to Form Teacher.
 Pupils high order on a behaviour support plan or SEN reports to key contact.
 List provided via Pastoral Coordinator